ericseong/wlan-monitor/README.md

 3 Whether it can connect to the gateway via the associated AP
 4 Whether it can connect to the internet via the associated AP

-The gathered status info. is presented both onto the e-paper display and is also sent to the given email addresses periodically.
+The gathered status info. is presented onto the e-paper display and is also sent to the given email addresses periodically.
 This program has been tested on RPi3 b+ running Rasbian stretch lite.

 # Usage
 wlan_monitor.py --configfile wifi.json --toaddrs recipients.json --interval interval_in_seconds